Codecademy/docs/content/general/concepts/semantic-technologies/terms/sparql/sparql.md

 ## Query Forms

-The following keywords are used to implement different types of queries, or **query forms**.
+The following keywords are used to implement different types of queries or **query forms**.
 Query forms differ in what information they return based on a collection of RDF data.

 For the example queries below, assume that the RDF data to be queried is as follows: